Seni2005/fpl-desk/README.md

 Each blocked row keeps its name, price and projection and loses only its button, with a short chip saying why and the full sentence on hover.

+With nothing selected the market is just the market: it shows everyone, ranked however you asked, and blocks nobody on price — a figure you cannot afford for a slot you have not chosen is not a fact about the player.
+The money starts mattering the moment you point at a shirt.

+**Filters** sits beside the ranking menu and opens the fuller set — maximum price, club, availability and fixture difficulty over the next three gameweeks.
+Whatever is active shows as a chip under the position row and comes off with a click, so the list is never quietly narrower than you remember setting it.

 ## Chips in the planner